WeizhiGao/dmp/README.md

-# Anonymous Repo for AAAI 2026 submission: Decoding Memories: An Efficient Pipeline for Self-Consistency Hallucination Detection
+# Anonymous Repo for KDD 2026 submission: Decoding Memories: An Efficient Pipeline for Self-Consistency Hallucination Detection

 ## Setup
 ```